-- 1. Diversion structure (trench weir): A diversion structure is required across the khad for diverting its water for power generation.
-The khad bed consists of pebbles, gravels and boulders.
-Keeping in view the availability of material the trapezoidal trench weir is proposed to be provided.
-Such weirs are also suited for mountainous streams. - 2.
-Intake/Power Channel: The water fed from Desilting tank is led to tunnel inlet portal through a Rectangular R.C.C channel also known as Intake or Power Channel.

-- 3. Desilting Tank: A Desilting chamber is considered necessary to remove silt particles to minimize the abrasion effects on the turbine runners. - 4.
-Power Tunnel: It is a free flow tunnel designed in the same way as that of Power Channel.
-It is a part of water conducting system. - 5.
-Forebay Tank: The Forebay is provided to ensure supply of immediate water demand on starting the generating units and to meet the demand in emergency like breach of power channel. - 6.
-Penstock: Water from Forebay is being taken to the Powerhouse to run hydraulic turbine through pressurized penstock pipe running from Forebay tank. - 7.
-Power House Building: Power house building is a simple structure housing the generating units, auxiliary equipment, control panels and suitable outlet for tail water discharge. - 8.
-Tail Race Channel: Turbine discharge shall be disposed to river through the separate tailrace channel.
+- 1. Diversion structure (trench weir): A diversion structure is required across the Nallah for diverting its water for power generation.
+The nallah bed consists of pebbles, gravels and boulders. - 2.
+Intake/Power Channel: The water fed from Desilting tank is led to tunnel inlet portal through a Rectangular R.C.C channel also known as Intake or Power Channel. - 3.
+Desilting Tank: A Desilting chamber is considered necessary to remove silt particles to minimize the abrasion effects on the turbine runners. - 4.
+Forebay Tank: The Forebay is provided to ensure supply of immediate water demand on starting the generating units and to meet the demand in emergency like breach of power channel. - 5.
+Penstock: Water from Forebay is being taken to the Powerhouse to run hydraulic turbine through pressurized penstock pipe running from Forebay tank. - 6.
+Power House Building: Power house building is a simple structure housing the generating units, auxiliary equipment, control panels and suitable outlet for tail water discharge.

-c) Relevant dates for the project activity (e.g., construction, commissioning, continued operation periods, etc.)>> d) Total GHG emission reductions achieved or net anthropogenic GHG removals by sinks achieved in this monitoring period>>
+- 7. Tail Race Channel: Turbine discharge shall be disposed to river through the separate tailrace channel. - c) Relevant dates for the project activity (e.g., construction, commissioning, continued operation periods, etc.)>>